dtcenter/MET/met/docs/Users_Guide/wavelet-stat.rst

 In the example, the Wavelet-Stat tool will verify the model data in the sample_fcst.grb GRIB file using the observations in the sample_obs.grb GRIB file applying the configuration options specified in the WaveletStatConfig file.

+.. _wavelet_stat-configuration-file:

 wavelet_stat configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The default configuration file for the Wavelet-Stat tool, WaveletStatConfig_default, can be found in the installed share/met/config directory.
 Another version of the configuration file is provided in scripts/config.
 We recommend that users make a copy of the default (or other) configuration file prior to modifying it.
 The contents are described in more detail below.
-Note that environment variables may be used when editing configuration files, as described in the Section[subsec:pb2nc-configuration-file] for the PB2NC tool.
+Note that environment variables may be used when editing configuration files, as described in the Section :ref:`pb2nc-configuration-file` for the PB2NC tool.

 _______________________